HartsyAI/SwarmUI-UniversalTabExtension/README.md

 ## Features
 ------------

+* Create multiple universal tabs with custom names and URLs
+* Tabs persist across refreshes and restarts
+* Settings panel for each tab to customize name and URL
+* Add, edit, and delete tabs dynamically
-* The deafult page is set to the Hartsy.AI homepage (This can be changed).
-You can also add as many new tabs as you would like.
+* Default page is set to the Hartsy.AI homepage
-* Customize the URL of the webpage and the tab name to display in the new tab.
-* Currently, extra tabs do not persist across refreshes or restarts.
-Support for this feature will be added in the future.
+* Automatic URL validation to ensure iFrame compatibility
+* Safe tab deletion with automatic default tab creation if all tabs are removed

 > [!NOTE]
 > Future Features:
-> Add the ability to persist tabs across refreshes and restarts.
-> Allow users Swarm instance to interact with the iFrame content.
+> - Allow users Swarm instance to interact with the iFrame content
+> - Tab reordering functionality
+> - Import/export tab configurations

 ## Prerequisites
 ----------------

-Before you install the UniversalTab Extension, ensure that you have the following prerequisites:

-* You need to have SwarmUI installed on your system.
+Before you install the UniversalTab Extension, ensure that you have SwarmUI installed on your system.
 If you don't have it installed, you can download it from [here](https://github.com/mcmonkeyprojects/SwarmUI).
-* HartsyCore is required for this extension to function.
-Make sure to install the HartsyCore extension first.

 ## Installation
 --------------

-To install the UniversalTab Extension, follow these steps:
+### Preferred Method (Via SwarmUI)

+1. Open your SwarmUI instance
+2. Navigate to the Server → Extensions tab
+3. Find "UniversalTab Extension" in the list
+4. Click the Install button
+5. Restart SwarmUI when prompted

+### Manual Installation

+If you prefer to install manually:

-1. Close your SwarmUI instance and navigate to the `SwarmUI/src/Extensions` directory.
+1. Close your SwarmUI instance and navigate to the `SwarmUI/src/Extensions` directory
-2. Clone the UniversalTab repository there.
-Open cmd and `cd` to the directory above and run `git clone https://github.com/your-repo/SwarmUI-UniversalTab`.
+2. Clone the UniversalTab repository: `git clone https://github.com/your-repo/SwarmUI-UniversalTab`
-3. Make sure you have run `update-windows.bat` or `update-linuxmac.sh` to recompile SwarmUI.
-This only needs to be done on first install.
+3. Run `update-windows.bat` or `update-linuxmac.sh` to recompile SwarmUI
-4. Restart your SwarmUI instance and refresh your browser.
-You should now have a new tab under the "Utilities" tab called "UniversalTab".
+4. Restart your SwarmUI instance and refresh your browser

 ## Usage
 --------

-1. When you open your SwarmUI instance, navigate to the "Utilities" tab.                                  nmmmmm``
+1. Navigate to the "Utilities" tab in SwarmUI
-2. Click on the "UniversalTab" sub-tab.
+2. Click on the "UniversalTab" sub-tab
-3. Click on the settings icon to open the tab settings.
+3. Use the settings icon (⚙️) to:
-4. To edit a tab: Enter the new name of the tab and teh URL of the webpage you want to display and click save.
-5. To add a new tab: Click on the "Add New Tab" button and enter the name of the tab and the URL of the webpage you want to display.
+   - Edit tab name and URL
+   - Add new tabs
+   - Delete tabs
+4. Changes are automatically saved and will persist across sessions

 ## Configuration
 ----------------

-The UniversalTab Extension does not require any configuration.
-Simply enter the URL of the webpage you want to display in the tab settings.
+The UniversalTab Extension saves its configuration automatically.
+No manual configuration is required.
+Your tabs and their settings will be preserved across sessions.

 ## Troubleshooting
 -----------------

-If you encounter any issues, check these common solutions before you open an issue on GitHub.
+If you encounter any issues, check these common solutions:

-* Check the logs for any error messages or warnings.
+* Check the logs for any error messages or warnings
-* Ensure that the extension is properly installed and configured.
+* Ensure that the webpage you're trying to load supports iFrames
+* If a tab doesn't load, try using the settings panel to verify the URL
+* Make sure you have the necessary permissions to access the URLs
-* If you still have issues, open an issue on GitHub or join the [Hartsy Discord Community](https://discord.gg/nWfCupjhbm).
+* If you still have issues, open an issue on GitHub or join the [Hartsy Discord Community](https://discord.gg/nWfCupjhbm)

 ## Changelog
 ------------

 * Version 0.1: Initial beta release
-* Version 0.2: Added the ability to add multiple tabs and the removal of HartsyCore dependency.
+* Version 0.2: Added the ability to add multiple tabs
+* Version 0.3: Added tab persistence, settings panel improvements, and URL validation

 ## License
 ----------